Kandekwe/Taxi24Coding/README.md

 * After successfully running the application the following end points will be able to be tested, ensure to have a well working postman

- -http://localhost:8080/taxi24/api/taxidrivers/v1/fetchall (it will Get all drivers) -http://localhost:8080/taxi24/api/taxidrivers/v1/fetchallavailable(it will Get available Drivers) -http://localhost:8080/taxi24/api/taxidrivers/v1/fetchnearestbylocation(it will Get nearest driver within 3km) -http://localhost:8080/taxi24/api/taxidrivers/v1/fetchbyid(it will Get driver by ID )
+ http://localhost:8080/taxi24/api/taxidrivers/v1/fetchall (it will Get all drivers) http://localhost:8080/taxi24/api/taxidrivers/v1/fetchallavailable (it will Get available Drivers) http://localhost:8080/taxi24/api/taxidrivers/v1/fetchnearestbylocation (it will Get nearest driver within 3km) http://localhost:8080/taxi24/api/taxidrivers/v1/fetchbyid (it will Get driver by ID )

- -http://localhost:8080/taxi24/api/riders/fetchall(It will Get all riders) -http://localhost:8080/taxi24/api/riders/fetchbyid(it will Get rider per id) -http://localhost:8080/taxi24/api/riders/fetchdriversbyrider(it will Get 3 closest drivers)
+ http://localhost:8080/taxi24/api/riders/fetchall (it will Get all riders) http://localhost:8080/taxi24/api/riders/fetchbyid (it will Get rider per id) http://localhost:8080/taxi24/api/riders/fetchdriversbyrider (it will Get 3 closest drivers)

- -http://localhost:8080/taxi24/api/trips/v1/starttrip(it will Post starting of a trip) -http://localhost:8080/taxi24/api/trips/v1/createrequest (it Post a request to assign a driver to a rider) -http://localhost:8080/taxi24/api/trips/v1/completetrip(it will update a trip after completion) -http://localhost:8080/taxi24/api/trips/v1/fetchallactivetrips(it will Get all active trips) -http://localhost:8080/taxi24/api/trips/v1/fetchtripsbystatus(it will Get trips by status)
+ http://localhost:8080/taxi24/api/trips/v1/starttrip (it will Post starting of a trip) http://localhost:8080/taxi24/api/trips/v1/createrequest (it Post a request to assign a driver to a rider) http://localhost:8080/taxi24/api/trips/v1/completetrip (it will update a trip after completion) http://localhost:8080/taxi24/api/trips/v1/fetchallactivetrips (it will Get all active trips) http://localhost:8080/taxi24/api/trips/v1/fetchtripsbystatus (it will Get trips by status)

            TESTING APIs